VedantMadane/vedantmadane.github.io/_posts/2026-03-29-phainamana.md

     </div>
     <div class="translation-block">
       <div class="poetic-text">Sarvaṃ spandanarūpaṃ yat, prakṛtyā naṭanaṃ tathā |<br>Anena sūtrabandhena, spaṣṭaṃ bhavati sarvathā || 7 ||</div>
-      <div class="prose-text"><strong>Translation:</strong> Everything that is in the form of vibration, and the very dance of nature - by this binding mathematical formula, it becomes entirely clear.</div>
+      <div class="prose-text"><strong>Translation:</strong> Everything that is in the form of vibration and the very dance of nature - by this binding mathematical formula, it becomes entirely clear.</div>
     </div>
   </section>